Onyx Sloan Morgan

 Community, Culture and Global Studies

-Other Titles: Principal's Research Chair in Communities, Justice, Tier II Principal’s Research Chair in Communities, Justice, and Sustainability and Sustainability
+Other Titles: Principal’s Research Chair (Tier II) in Communities, Justice, and Sustainability

 Office: ART 252